mcclure/riscvc/README.md

 ## Status

-Currently the program only tests to verify it sees a load-unsigned-immediate.
+Currently the program only tests to verify it sees a load-unsigned-immediate and prints the immediate value.
 There is one test designed for use with this.

 ## Tests